GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/install.md

 ## Prerequisites

 - The Gluu Server needs to be installed on a VM or physical server with at least 4GB of RAM and 2CPU units.
+- Gluu must be deployed on a fully qualified domain name (FQDN).
+Localhost is not supported.
+- Make sure your server or VM meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server.

+!!!
+Warning
     Docker containers are **not** supported.

-- You must use a fully qualified domain name (FQDN) to install the Gluu Server.
-You **can not** use localhost to install the Gluu Server.
-If you want to run Gluu locally, you can make up a hostname.
-Just make sure it is in the host file of your VM and the host file of the local windows machine.

-- **Make sure your server or VM meets the [minimum requirements](../installation-guide/index.md) to deploy the Gluu Server**.

 ## Instructions